-If you were the victim of an explosion, contact The Carlson Law Firm today.
-We offer free consultations and are available 24/7.
-If you need help establishing negligence after a blast we have a team of attorneys ready to help.
+If you were the victim an explosion, contact The Carlson Law Firm today.
 We have more than 40 years of experience helping victims of personal injuries.

-Both types of blasts can be devastating to people in surrounding areas.
-Sparks or open flames igniting chemical in the air is the most common cause of blasts in the workplace.
-Explosions occur when you least expect it.
-It can happen in the home, after a trucking accident or even at work.
-Fortunately, there are several safety measures that must be followed to minimize blasts and the injuries they cause.
+Explosions are extremely devastating to people in surrounding areas.
+Sparks or open flames igniting chemical in the air is the most common cause of explosions in the workplace.
+However, not only can explosions occur when you least expect it, but they can also occur where you least expect it.

 Explosions can happen in a number of places:

 - Chemical Plants

 - After a car crash